 Install and configure the Test Suite.

-Choose the test execution method (.cmd scripts or UI-based) and define a Test Case configuration.
+Choose the test execution method (.ps1 scripts or UI-based) and define a Test Case configuration.

 Run the Test Cases to exercise the functions of various RDP protocol implementations.

 Review output data logs or use the output data displays in Protocol Test Manager (PTM) for analysis.